grunzer/Devices-docs/surface/service-guides/surface-laptop-13in-component-disassembly-and-reassembly.md

 **Procedure – Installation (SSD)**

-1. Use plastic tweezers to remove the liner on the bottom thermal pad and gently place it on the D Bucket like below.
+1. Use plastic tweezers to remove the liner on the bottom thermal pad, as shown in the following picture, and gently place it on the D Bucket.
 Be sure to lightly press it down for 30 seconds.

     :::image type="content" source="./images/Surface_LT_13in/LT13in_Repair/media/image38.png" alt-text="A close up of a circuit board.":::